 If you withdraw tendered Existing Units, you will have the right to re-tender such Existing Units on or prior to the Expiration Date in accordance with the procedures described above for tendering Existing Units.
 If we amend or modify the terms of the Exchange Offer, or the information concerning the Exchange Offer, in a manner determined by us to constitute a material change to the holders of the Existing Units, we will disseminate additional Exchange Offer materials and extend the period of the Exchange Offer, including any withdrawal rights, to the extent required by law and as we determine necessary.
-An extension of the Expiration Date will not affect a holder of Existing Unit's withdrawal rights.
+An extension of the Expiration Date will not affect a holder of Existing Unit's withdrawal rights, unless otherwise provided or as required by applicable law.